Find Affordable College Courses

 $3,100 Average Tuition & Fees

-Charlotte Technical College did quite well in this year’s ranking of the best value schools for health professions students.
-It came in at #8 on the list.
-CTC is a fairly small public school located in the medium-sized suburb of Port Charlotte.
+Charlotte Technical College landed the #8 spot in the 2023 rankings for the best value health professions programs.
+CTC is a small public school located in the medium-sized suburb of Port Charlotte.

-In-state tuition fees for undergraduate students at CTC are $3,100 per year.
+The average tuition and fees for an in-state undergraduate at CTC are $3,100 a year.
 After completing their degree, health professions graduates from CTC carry an average student debtload of $8,988.

 #9